andreaiacono/andreaiacono.github.io/tesi/thesis.md

 instructions called no_operation_0 and no_operation_1 to overcome the lack of loop possibilities thus created.
 The best way to think of Tierra is to imagine it as an artificial biosphere governed by its (artificial) laws rather than as a model of any biological reality.
-Tierra\'s machine code consists of 32 instructions; each of these is identified by a 5-bit number (2\^5 = 32) and a program is simply a concatenation of these numbers; therefore every string of 5-bit numbers is an organism.
+Tierra's machine code consists of 32 instructions; each of these is identified by a 5-bit number (2\^5 = 32) and a program is simply a concatenation of these numbers; therefore every string of 5-bit numbers is an organism.
 A